Bayesian Search for Robust Optima: Bayesian Search for a Robust Optimum

-For now, as we seek to optimise only the location of the sweet spot, we set $\theta=0.125$.

-Figure \ref{fig:toy-function} shows the toy target function $f$ and the induced landscape for the worst-case quality $Q_{max}$ as given by \eqref{eq:quality-worst}.
-This toy function illustrates how the optimal single point location, namely the minimum of $f(\bx)$ itself, can exist in a distinct location from the optimal robust region.
+Figure~\ref{fig:toy-and-induced-robust-landscape} shows the toy target function $f$ and the induced robust landscape for the worst-case quality $Q_{max}$ as given by \eqref{eq:quality-worst}.
+This toy function illustrates how the optimal single point location, namely the minimum of $f(\bx)$, can exist in a distinct location from the optimal robust region.

 The first step is to fit a Gaussian process to an initial set of observations of the expensive function $f$.
-In this instance we have used an initial set of $N = 8$ observations; the resulting Gaussian process can be seen in Figure \ref{fig:expected-improvement}.
-In practice a sampling scheme with low discrepancy \cite{matousek1998l2discrepancy} (such as a Sobol sequence \cite{sobol1967distribution} or Latin hypercube sampling \cite{morris1995exploratory}) would be used to generate this initial set.
+In this instance we have used an initial set of $N = 8$ observations; example draws from the resulting Gaussian process can be seen in Figure~\ref{fig:toy-gp-realisations}.

-Each realisation of the Gaussian process can be thought of as a possible $f$ whose quality can be evaluated using the elected quality measure.
-Figure \ref{fig:expected-improvement} (middle) shows the effect of applying the quality function $Q_{max}$ to a drawn realisation $f_j$ together with the resulting improvement from that realisation \eqref{eq:estimated-improvement}.
+Each realisation of the Gaussian process can be thought of as a potential $f$ whose quality can be evaluated using the chosen quality function.
+Figure \ref{fig:toy-realisation-improvement} shows the result of applying the quality function $Q_{max}$ to a drawn realisation $f_m$ together with the resulting improvement $I_m(x, \robustset)$ from that realisation.

-In this example we have constrained the best sweet spot to be centred on an observation $x_n \in X_8$; the best sweet spot so far is centred at $x = 0.842$, including the observation at $x = 0.842$.
-The sweet spot quality for each realisation is calculated using \eqref{eq:ss-full-improvement} and the robust expected improvement is approximated as an average over all of the realisations \eqref{eq:mcei}.
-This is the acquisition function used for determining where to sample $f$ next, \eqref{eq:next-evaluation}.
-Figure \ref{fig:expected-improvement} (bottom) compares the expected sweet spot improvement \eqref{eq:mcei} with the (usual) single-point expected improvement \eqref{eq:ei_analytical}, which clearly demonstrates that the sweet spot expected improvement gives greater weight to searching more robust regions of design space.
+For simplicity in this example, we have constrained the best uncertainty set to be centred on an observation $x_n \in X_8$; the best uncertainty set so far (for the depicted realisation) is centred at $x_m^\star = 0.842$, including the observation at $x = 0.842$.
+The robust quality for each realisation is calculated as the difference between the robust quality of the best-so-far location and the candidate location; as shown in Algorithm~\ref{alg:bayesian_robust_optimisation} on line~\ref{alg:improvement} and the robust expected improvement is approximated as an average over all of the realisations, using the procedure given between lines~\ref{alg:ei_start} and \ref{alg:expected_improvement} of Algorithm~\ref{alg:bayesian_robust_optimisation}.
+This is the acquisition function used for determining where to sample $f$ next.
+Figure \ref{fig:expected-improvement} (bottom) compares the robust expected improvement with the (usual) single-point expected improvement \eqref{eq:ei_analytical}, which clearly demonstrates that the robust expected improvement gives greater weight to searching the more robust regions of design space.